microsoft/vscode-languagedetection/README.md

 yarn add @vscode/vscode-languagedetection
 ```

-Then instantiate a ModuleOperations and pass it in the `model.json` and `weights` file content:
+Then instantiate a ModuleOperations and run the run the model on a string of code:

-> NOTE: This is only for VS Code.
-In the future, you shouldn't have to do this.

 ```ts
 import { ModelOperations } from "@vscode/vscode-languagedetection";